 1] Delete the Windows Update file cache

 Windows manages a cache folder where it downloads all the updates.
-It is possible that after an update the files are still there, and Windows is not able to install them as they have already been installed.
+It is possible that after an update, the files are still present, and Windows is unable to install them because they have already been installed.
 You will need to clear the cache files manually from there.

 The default location of Windows Update is C:\Windows\SoftwareDistribution.
 The SoftwareDistribution folder is where everything gets downloaded and later installed.